TrevorPhippard/Carpenter-Kitty-Microservice/README.md

 ```

 - may have to restart services a couple of times manually in docker hub to get them all to connect properly

 need to write wait-for-it script at some point
+also may have to run "npm run seed" from inside you container, still working on that

 ---